top of page

 Quit Plastic acknowledges the Indian government's significant efforts towards a cleaner India through the Swachh Bharat Mission's ambitious target of eliminating all legacy landfills by 2026.
 Clearing these overflowing dumpsites, which often leach harmful chemicals into the surrounding soil and water, is crucial for environmental and public health reasons.

-However, Quit Plastic emphasizes the urgency of accelerating the pace of landfill remediation.
+However, Quit Plastic emphasises the urgency of accelerating the pace of landfill remediation.
 According to our analysis of a recent news article, only 38% of the total dumped waste has been addressed so far.
 In major cities, an alarming half of legacy landfill sites remain untouched.

 Time is Running Out: The Need for Collaborative Solutions